 - This mattress uses 3.75 and 4.0 PCF (pounds per cubic foot), which is the highest class density materials to make sure your mattress has the right durability.

 - Specifically designed for big and tall sleepers

-There is absolutely no question which mattress should top this list.
+There’s absolutely no question which mattress should top this list.
 The Helix Nightfall Mattress is specifically designed to suit the needs of heavy people.
-It was constructed with the highest possible density memory foam to prevent sinkage, yet still provides that comforting contour that you crave from the material.
-Helix even added an additional support layer that doesn’t appear in any of their other mattresses to ensure that you will get the support you need and the comfort that you deserve.
-Even the pocketed coils are reinforced to ensure that edge support remains strong for even for the heaviest of sleepers.
+It was constructed with the highest possible density memory foam to prevent sinkage, yet still provides that comforting contour that you crave from memory foam.
+Helix even added an additional support layer that doesn’t appear in any of their other mattresses to ensure that you’ll get the support and comfort you deserve.
+Even the pocketed coils are reinforced to make sure the edge support remains strong for even for the heaviest of sleepers.
 If you’ve experienced any problems or sinkage in a mattress before due to your weight, the Helix Nightfall has been designed to address your problem.
 Simply put, this is the ideal mattress for heavy people.

 - Multiple Firmness Levels

 - We recommend the medium firmness for heavy people because of the higher density in the comfort layer